TrevorReznick/node-express-pg-typescript/README.md

-Ecco il README con la sintassi markdown:
-Node.js project template

-Node.js server template project with Express, PostgreSQL and TypeScript.
+#Node.js server template project with Express, PostgreSQL and TypeScript.
 Installation

 Clone the repo: